janikvonrotz/ebas/README.md

 This task deletes items based on the rule where specific fields in a table hold the same value as the items to delete.

 * `sourcetable` Table containing the reference data sets
-* `deleteontable` Table containing the data sets to delete referenced by the source table
+* `deleteontable` Table containing the data sets to delete, referenced by the source table
 * `fieldmap[]` Define match rules for the delete reference
-  * `source` Field holds the values to identify the elements to delete in the delete table
+  * `source` Field holds the values to identify the elements for Deletion in the delete table
   * `destination ` Field holds the value which are identified by the source field